HomeBlogSecurity Guide

 Use hardware wallet

-Your seed phrase (recovery phrase) is the master key to all your funds.
-Anyone who obtains it can steal everything.
-Protecting it is your most important security responsibility.
+Your seed phrase (recovery phrase) is the master key to all your crypto.
+Anyone who has it can access your entire wallet.
+Protecting it properly is absolutely critical.
+Read our dedicated seed phrase storage guide for detailed backup strategies and best practices.

 Seed Phrase Backup Checklist